 In some jurisdictions such as mainland China, the sale of VA-related products to Mainland investors may be prohibited.

-&lt;sup>13 For example, the rules of an established futures exchange governing virtual asset futures contracts traded on the exchange may prohibit the offering of such futures contracts to retail investors.
+For example, the rules of an established futures exchange governing virtual asset futures contracts traded on the exchange may prohibit the offering of such futures contracts to retail investors.